osg-htc/docs/docs/data/run-frontier-squid-container.md

 upstream frontier-squid package for the convenience of OSG users.

 !!! tip
-    OSG recommends that all sites run a caching proxy for HTTP and HTTPS to help reduce bandwidth and improve throughput.
+    OSG recommends that all sites run a caching proxy for HTTP to help reduce bandwidth and improve throughput.

 This document outlines how to run Frontier Squid in a Docker container.